bitCNY (BITCNY) Market Cap Reaches $4.45 Million

-bitCNY (BITCNY) traded 0.1% higher against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on April 16th.
-Over the last seven days, bitCNY has traded down 0% against the U.S. dollar.
-One bitCNY coin can now be purchased for about $0.16 or 0.00000391 BTC on major cryptocurrency exchanges. bitCNY has a market cap of $4.45 million and $236,544.00 worth of bitCNY was traded on exchanges in the last 24 hours.
+bitCNY (BITCNY) traded 0.3% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on April 20th. bitCNY has a market capitalization of $4.45 million and $309,344.00 worth of bitCNY was traded on exchanges in the last day.
+One bitCNY coin can now be purchased for $0.16 or 0.00000378 BTC on popular exchanges.
+During the last seven days, bitCNY has traded 0.3% lower against the U.S. dollar.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.